-Required for students who are concurrently enrolled in faculty-led practicum (FLP) in the program in Pasadena.
-Practicum supervision is intended to promote students' clinical development through discussion of case review and clinical practice within a particular theoretical model.
+Required to meet BBS regulations for students who are concurrently enrolled in faculty-led practicum (FLP) in the Pasadena program.
+Students enrolled in an FLP and taking Practicum Supervision Group do not need to enroll in Practicum Consultation.
+Students are required to attend a weekly, one-hour practicum supervision group during the Fall, Winter, and Spring quarters of their second or third year in the program.
+Practicum Supervision is intended to promote students' clinical development through discussion of case review and clinical practice within a particular theoretical model.
 Supervision is provided by a licensed faculty member in the state of California who provides live supervision.
-Pasadena students who are in faculty led practicum only. o units; to be registered concurrently with practicum.
+Pasadena students who are in faculty led practicum only.
+4 units.
+To be registered concurrently with an FLP practicum placement.
 MFT